 My work focuses broadly on the history of biomedicine in the circumpolar world.
-My research considers how biomedicine can operate both as a source of colonial power and as a site from which Indigenous peoples can articulate their demands for self-determination.
+Through my research, I explore how biomedicine operates both as a source of colonial power and as a site from which Indigenous peoples can articulate their demands for self-determination.
 In exploring this history, my work sheds light on the ways that contemporary interactions between biomedical researchers and Indigenous communities are shaped by their historical antecedents.

-My research and teaching interests cut across Indigenous Studies, Science and Technology Studies, medical anthropology, and the history of the human sciences.
+My research and teaching interests cut across Indigenous Studies, Science and Technology Studies, medical anthropology, and the history of science, medicine, and technology.
 At present, I hold positions both as a Lecturer in the History of Science and Medicine at Yale University and as a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the University of Toronto.

 I completed my PhD in History with a concentration in the History of Science and Medicine at Yale University in 2018.
 Before beginning my doctorate, I earned an MA in the History of Medicine and a BA in History from McGill University.
 You can learn more my writing here and view my full CV here.